Do Suffering Bottoms Go To Heaven?

 Tap the text to show or hide reading controls.

-After the commotion, the slightly noisy ordinary days resumed.
+After the commotion, ordinary slightly noisy days repeated as usual.
 Gyu-yeon fretted that Naru might act up again.
-Whenever Naru went near the front door, he would bolt out of his room and watch him, warning him not to touch the terrace windows.
+Whenever Naru went near the front door, he would bolt out of his room and watch him, and he warned him not to touch the terrace windows.

-Thanks to Gyu-yeon’s ironclad rules, Naru’s life became much more comfortable.
-Until a few days ago he had ignored his existence completely, but after that incident he cared for him again like before, so Naru seemed relieved.
+Thanks to Gyu-yeon’s ironclad security, Naru’s life became much more comfortable.
+Until a few days ago he had ignored his existence completely, but after that incident he cared for him again like at first, so he seemed relieved.

 Yes, everything was fine, but one thing bothered him.